Tuition and Fees 2020-2021

 Select your campus city for 2020-21 domestic tuition and fee amounts.
 Books and supplies costs are estimates only.
 If your education is funded by a third party (e.g., Student Loans, a sponsoring agency, etc.), you may wish to contact them about the level of coverage in this category.

-International students can find the approximate international tuition and fee amounts on the International Programs page.
+International students can find the approximate international tuition and fee amounts for the next academic year on the International Programs page.

 What do the fees cover?